Home Travel Tips Vehicle Registration in Australia – Rego Guide

 1. The seller and buyer together complete the transfer form.
 This form is on the back of the registration certificate.

-Note: If the seller has lost the registration certificate he can order another certificate online but first he must create an account here: https://www.sa.gov.au.
+Note: If the seller has lost the registration certificate he can order another certificate online (for $20) but first he must create an account here: https://www.sa.gov.au.
 Another option is to submit the MR 15 form “Application for Replacement Registration Certificate“, in person at a Service SA office.
+It is the seller responsibility.

 Note: A non-registered car that was previously registered in SA does not need a Vehicle Identity Inspection.